LukeMcCulloch/3D-linear-wave-resistance/docs/index.rst

 ------------

 Build the executable:

 - make file set up to use gfortran
-- might work with g95, not tested. cd into the main directory for this project and run:
+- might work with g95 but not tested
+- cd into the main directory for this project and run:
-$    make
+- $    make

 Run